bandprotocol/band-std-reference-contracts-cosmwasm/README.md

 addresses can be found in
 our [documentation](https://docs.bandchain.org/band-standard-dataset/supported-blockchains.html).

+## Build

+### Contract

+To compile all contracts, run the following script in the repo root: `/scripts/build_aritfacts.sh` The optimized wasm code and its checksums can be found in the `/artifacts` directory.

 ## Usage

 To query the prices from Band Protocol's StdReference contracts, the contract looking to use the price values should